-On the opera stage, she has found a special interest in newly composed opera and has premiered several roles, including: Mezzosoprano 1 in "Stabat Mater - a chamber opera" by F. Bayani Mabalot, Dalkullan Vera in "Det går an" by D. Fjällström at Läckö Castle, Ia in "Aquilegia" by G. Lindström at Sthlm New Opera and Miss Prism in the opera "The Importance of being Earnest" by B T. Andersson at the International Vadstena Academy.
-Emma has also sung in a variety of roles, from The Sorceress in "Dido and Aeneas" by Purcell to Madame Flora in Menotti's "The Medium".
+On the opera stage, Emma has found a special interest in newly composed opera and has premiered several roles, including: Mezzo Soprano 1 in "Stabat Mater - a chamber opera" by F. Bayani Mabalot, Dalkullan Vera in "Det går an" by D. Fjällström at Läckö Castle, Ia in "Aquilegia" by G. Lindström at Sthlm New Opera and Miss Prism in the opera "The Importance of being Earnest" by B T. Andersson at the International Vadstena Academy.
+Emma has during her studies also sung a variety of roles, from The Sorceress in "Dido and Aeneas" by Purcell to Madame Flora in Menotti's "The Medium".

 Equally at home with oratorio, Emma has sung the alto/mezzo-soprano solos in the Mozart "Requiem", "Stabat Mater" by G. Pergolesi, the "Matthäuspassion", "Magnificat" and "Weihnachtsoratorium" by J. S. Bach, Beethoven's 9:th Symphony, "Den heliga natten" by H. Rosenberg, "Stabat Mater" by A. Scarlatti, "Oratorio de Noël" by C. Saent-Saëns and "Messe pour deux voix" by C. Chaminade.
 With a great love for the lieder, she also performed in several Liederabende.
 For more information about previous engagements, se Previous.